gantry/docs/pages/01.gantry5/01.basics/01.key-features/docs.md

 * __RTL language support__

-  Gantry makes it easier than ever to develop Right-to-Left (RTL) based designs for languages such as Arabic, Hebrew and Farsi [^2].
+  Gantry makes it easier than ever to develop Right-to-Left (RTL) based designs for languages such as Arabic, Hebrew and Farsi [^1].

 * __More with LESS__

-  Built-in [LESS CSS](http://lesscss.org/) compilation powered by [lessphp](http://leafo.net/lessphp/) reduces overall requests while making CSS development more powerful and intuitive thanks to the advanced powers of LESS [^1].
+  Built-in [LESS CSS](http://lesscss.org/) compilation powered by [lessphp](http://leafo.net/lessphp/) reduces overall requests while making CSS development more powerful and intuitive thanks to the advanced powers of LESS.

 * __Flexible grid layout system for unparalleled control over block sizes__